Learn the Basics of Hazardous Waste

 providing flexibility in how certain hazardous waste is managed.

-Thus, EPA created alternative management standards for certain types of wastes including:
+Thus, EPA created alternative management standards, exclusions and exemptions for certain types of wastes including:

 - Academic Laboratory Wastes